 4. Blood is Thicker than Water

-This saying simply means family comes before everything else.
+This quotation simply means family comes before everything else.
 It was derived from the ancient Middle Eastern culture.
 During this period, a blood ritual between men was a symbol of stronger bonds than those of family.
 For instance, warriors who shed blood in the battlefield symbolically shared that blood.
 They were said to be “blood brothers,” with stronger bonds than that of biological brothers.

 5. Break the Ice